Your Questions Answered

 If you are concerned about the price that you currently pay to BT for your BT landline you may be eligible to switch to a lower tariff, such as BT's basic package - see here.

-We intend the CALL claim to proceed on an 'opt-out' basis.
+CALL claim is proceeding on an 'opt-out' basis.
 'Opt-out' means that every 'Class Member' is automatically included in the claim unless they choose to opt out.

 It is important to consider that if you opt out of the claim you will not be included in any future potential compensation that is secured by CALL.